top of page

 Summary

-Bonds are not, and never will be growth leaders.
-Compared to other stock strategies, the annual return of this strategy is not overwhelming.
-The strategy provides a return of only about 4% annually, but using capital for only about 20% of the time, resulting in approximately 21% annualized return.
+Bonds are not, and never will be, growth leaders.
+Compared with other stock strategies, this approach's annual return is not particularly impressive.
+We achieve a return of just under 4% annually, but with capital employed for only about 14% of the time, this results in a 20% annualized return.

-If you want to include bonds in your portfolio, this strategy is definitely worth considering as an alternative to a simple buy and hold approach.
+If you are considering bonds in your portfolio, this strategy is worth considering as an alternative to simply buying and holding them.

 What you get in the package for this strategy: